engrnisarahmed/dan.carley.co/content/post/deploying-cloud-foundry-with-concourse-pt1.markdown

 ### Managing state

 The deployment of an environment creates some stateful data that needs to be retained for subsequent deployments.
-This includes Terraform's state so that it knows what IaaS resources have been created, bosh-init's state so that it knows where the BOSH director is, and passwords used for components within the environment.
+This includes passwords used for components within the environment, Terraform's state so that it knows what IaaS resources have been created, and bosh-init's state so that it knows where the BOSH director is.

 All of this needs to be stored somewhere.
 Some of it exists on the place you initiate the deployment (your laptop or Jenkins) and some exists on the